Valgrind

 Compiling

-Compiling the program with most warnings enabled (-Wall -W -pedantic), debug information (-g) and sending the result to 'testprog' (-o testprog):
+Compiling the program with most warnings enabled (-Wall -W -pedantic

 lacolhost:/tmp> gcc -Wall -W -pedantic -g -o testprog testprog.c